 Hayden is a somewhat small city located in the state of Idaho.
 With a population of 14,133 people and two constituent neighborhoods, Hayden is the 18th largest community in Idaho.

 The people who call Hayden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hayden residents report their race to be White, followed by Native American.
-Important ancestries of people in Hayden include Irish, English, Norwegian, and Swedish.
+The greatest number of Hayden residents report their race to be White, followed by Asian.
+Important ancestries of people in Hayden include Irish, English, Italian, and Norwegian.

 The most common language spoken in Hayden is English.
 Other important languages spoken here include Spanish and Italian.